-After graduating from Thiel College with a major in English, Nancy soon developed an interest in early childhood education.
+Nancy is a graduate of Thiel College with a major in English.
 She gained certification in teaching children with special needs from the University of Pittsburgh.
 When she and Tom moved to Raleigh she sat on the board of Raleigh Preschool and was a supervising teacher in special needs education.
 Later in her career she pursued cultural resource management and was active in Raleigh arts organizations, including the NC Museum of Art.
-Her focus through the years has been cultural understanding—from children with special needs to animals without a voice.
+She has focused on cultural understanding—from children with special needs to animals without a voice.
 In 1985 she was inspired by Rachel Rosenthal’s groundbreaking piece, “The Others.”
 Her vision, complemented by Tom’s academic leadership as a philosopher, helped the Culture & Animals Foundation take shape.
 Whether through “Animal Awareness Week” or the “International Compassionate Living Festival,” Nancy has created venues for people to gather, discuss, and share, with the hope of raising awareness of animal rights.
 She lives in Raleigh, North Carolina.

 Marion C. Bolz

 Marion is a graduate of Millsaps College in Sociology and Anthropology.
 Passionate about growing organic food, she spearheaded Mississippi’s first whole foods co-op.
-After obtaining a masters’ degree in marketing and finance from the University of Memphis, she worked as a marketing director in various industries.
+After obtaining a masters’ degree in marketing and finance from the University of Memphis, she worked as a marketing director.
 Marion moved to Raleigh in 1992 to open a marketing consultancy.
 She met her neighbors, Nancy and Tom Regan, and joined the board of CAF in 1995.
-Since 2013 she has been co-director of Wholistic Health Studio in Durham, NC, a center offering wellness classes, fitness classes, and seminars to help people reach their wellness goals and to live healthier lifestyles.
+Since 2013 she has been co-director of Wholistic Health Studio in Durham, NC, a center offering wellness and fitness classes, and seminars on wellness and health.
 Marion lives in Durham, North Carolina.